ccooder/C/handouts/C_Knowledge_Point.md

 * 4.11.2 *Macro Substitution*

-    1. The rules for nested uses of `##` are arcane; further details may be found in Appendix A.
+    1. The preprocessor operator ## provides a way to concatenate actual arguments during macro expansion.
+The rules for nested uses of `##` are arcane; further details may be found in Appendix A.

 ## Chapter-05 Pointers and Arrays